Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Alltrade Oil Dipstick

-An Alltrade air compressor pumps does not always have a sight glass however, and so they use a dipstick.
+An Alltrade air compressor pump does not always have a sight glass, however, and so they use a dipstick.
 These can commonly be found as part of the Alltrade oil fill tube cap and extend down into the sump and Alltrade oil.